tonifrankola/docs-monitor/get-to-know-syskit-monitor/reports/performance-reports/computer-performance.md

 ## Overview

 The __Overview__ report gives more detailed information for the selected computer.
 Values and charts in the Overview report are updated __every 60 seconds__.
 The charts display a performance overview for the __last 15 minutes__, while the value next to a chart is in __real time__.
 The Overview report gives you more detailed information about all Hard Drives and Network Adapters on your computer.
 Performance Counters available on this report are similar to those in the previously mentioned Dashboard with the addition of __Computer Info__ and __Top 5 processes__ categories.
+This report allows you to open a Remote Desktop connection to the selected computer.

 The __Top 5 processes__ category displays CPU and Memory consumption charts for the top five Windows processes according to CPU usage.
 This category will quickly show you which processes are consuming the most CPU time on the selected computer.
 It also displays process performance counters:
 __IO Operations/sec__ and the __total IOs/sec__ (IO Read and Write KB/sec).